devcurmudgeon/alo/README.md

 A LOoper

 This is an LV2 plugin primarily targeted at the MOD Duo but hopefully it should work on other systems too.
-It's based on the the amp.c and metro.c lv2 example plugins, plus some study of the loopor code.
+It's based on the amp.c and metro.c lv2 example plugins, plus some study of the loopor code.

 The idea is to provide a mistake-proof way of creating and triggering live